Craig Paul Nowak

 SIX CLASSES

 I can take a student from drawing stick figures to understanding line, value, shading, texture, and some perspective in only six classes.
 The primary focus of my beginner drawing classes is to loosen my students hand, to free them from their dependence on thought and analysis, and to imbue them with the confidence it takes to draw intuitively.
-This is be done by increasing their familiarity with the medium and its uses and by instilling in them the idea that “not every work of art needs to be a masterpiece.”
+This is done by increasing their familiarity with the medium and its uses and by instilling in them the idea that “not every work of art needs to be a masterpiece.”

 (the below examples show 2-hours of progress)